IncentroBA/ResponsiveDatagrid2/README.md

 ## Responsive Data grid 2

-Add-on for Data grid 2 to make columns respond to the page width and hide columns behind a collapsible chevron when there is less room.
+Add-on for Data grid 2 to automatically make columns respond to the page width and hide columns behind a collapsible chevron when there is less room.

+Aside from this add-on, there is also a [Collapsible Data grid 2](http://) add-on widget.
+This widget focuses on collapsible content but does not adjust column responsiveness.
+However, both widgets can be used together.
+Please note that currently, this setup would display two different chevrons.

 ## Typical usage scenario

-When you have a data grid 2 with many columns, but you also want the page to be responsive.
+When you have a Data grid 2 with a larger amount of columns while also requiring the page to be responsive.

 ## Features